Preparing for Take-Off

 Travel can be a little intimidating and stressful, as we all have a fear of the unknown.
 This is even truer for those who choose to travel solo.

-Whenever venturing out on our own, we must always remember that safety for solo travel and solo adventures begins before leaving home.
+When venturing out on our own, we must always remember that safety for solo travel and solo adventures begins before leaving home.
 The preparation we do prior to departure can often make or break our trip.

-In order to calm you and to help you feel more at ease when travelling solo, I have assembled a list of tips to assist in preparing for take-off which hopefully will make the thought of travelling solo a little less intimidating.
+In order to calm you and to help to feel more at ease when travelling solo, I have assembled a list of tips to assist in preparing for take-off which hopefully will make the thought of travelling solo a little less intimidating.

 …… AND WE ARE OFF